Master Naturalists

 5. Complete and report 60 hours of volunteer internship within 24 months of completing the training course.

-6. To remain certified, an additional 30 hours volunteer service and 10 hours of continuing education should be performed and reported annually.
+6. To remain certified, an additional 30 hours of volunteer service and 10 hours of continuing education should be performed and reported annually.

 Events